Seattle Sounders FC: Stadium

 The 2020 season was suspended after two matches due to the COVID-19 pandemic, after which the Sounders played home matches behind closed doors.
 The following season saw capacity gradually increase from 7,000 in March to normal capacity in June, along with required proof of vaccination or a negative COVID-19 test to comply with state guidelines.
 The largest attendance during the pandemic era came during a doubleheader with OL Reign against their respective Portland opponents in August 2021, which drew 45,737 people for the MLS fixture.
 The Sounders would set a new attendance record in the 2025 Leagues Cup final against Lionel Messi and Inter Miami with 69,314 in attendance—surpassing all other sporting events in the stadium's history.

 While the Sounders currently play on FieldTurf, Lumen Field has previously had temporary natural grass installed for international soccer events.
 In 2012, an updated FieldTurf surface was installed and certified by FIFA with a 2-star quality rating, the highest possible rating.
 If an MLS rule change requires natural grass playing surfaces, the field will be permanently replaced with natural grass.
 A new turf surface, based on the Revolution 360 brand developed by FieldTurf, was installed in early 2016 as part of the extended lease after noticeable wear on the former surface.

-The team's training facilities and offices were located at the Starfire Sports Complex in Tukwila from 2008 to 2024.
+From 2008 to 2024, the team's training facilities and offices were located at the Starfire Sports Complex in Tukwila.
 Starfire remains used to host U.S. Open Cup matches due to its smaller size.
 Sounders representatives have said they prefer the more intimate atmosphere for smaller cup matches.
 Another alternate venue in the area is T-Mobile Park (formerly Safeco Field), a baseball stadium adjacent to Lumen Field; it was considered for a potential 2018 CONCACAF Champions League match if the Sounders had advanced to the semifinals due to a scheduling conflict with another event at Lumen Field.
 A new training facility, named the Providence Swedish Performance Center & Clubhouse, opened in February 2024 at an office park in Renton at the site of the former Longacres horse racetrack.
 It was announced in 2022 and features 300,000 sqft of office space, four training fields, and a public clubhouse.
 Providence was announced as the naming rights sponsor for the facility in April 2024.
+The Providence Swedish Performance Center & Clubhouse was the base camp facility for River Plate alongside the Sounders during the 2025 FIFA Club World Cup and the Belgium national team during the 2026 FIFA World Cup.